On Norgay, Norway, a Norg among Norgs, and Norge -

 The Geiranger fjord area is now a Unesco site too, along with Bryggen in Bergen, Urnes Stave Church, Røros Mining Town; Rock Art of Alta; The Vega Archipelago; and another West Norwegian Fjord, the Nærøyfjord.
 Struve Geodetic Arc may be counted in too.

-Be that as it may; there are lots of gulches and sagging fjords along the west coast of Norway.
+There are lots of gulches and sagging fjords along the west coast of Norway.
+Elps and fjords of Norway may impress a visitor, while those who live along the fjords may get used to them.
 There is also a lot more to earth living than plenty of fjords and mountains.

 Der böse Norg - The evil Norg